 Jalapeno Simple Syrup is an easy, spicy-sweet way to add heat to your mocktails.
 With just 3 ingredients and less than 15 minutes of your time, you can enjoy fun drinks whenever you want.
 I recommend keeping a jar in your fridge at all times!

-I have an addiction to simple syrups!
+If you’re new here, you have got to know, I have an addiction to simple syrups!
 On any given day there are at least three flavors taking up space in my refrigerator.
 I love them for sweetening my daily cold brew coffee and my nightly mocktail.
-They are also perfect in teas, lemonade, craft cocktails, etc. I have even been known to throw a little in my pineapple Greek yogurt!

 What is Simple Syrup?

-Simple syrup is made with equal parts water and sugar.
-The sugar is dissolved into the water over medium-high heat to become a thick, sweet syrup.
+Plain simple syrup is made with equal parts sugar and equal parts water.
+The sugar is dissolved into the water over medium to high heat to become a thick, sweet syrup.

 If I had a dollar for every time I am asked this question, I would be a millionaire!
 This is hard to answer because it depends on how individuals handle spice.
 Me personally, I do not handle spice very well but I love spicy cocktails and mocktails.